m-reza-rahman/jakartaee-docker/README.md

-# Effective Docker and Kubernetes for Java EE Developers
+# Effective Docker and Kubernetes for Java/Jakarta EE Developers
-This repository shows several key trade-offs to consider while using Docker and Kubernetes with Java EE applications.
+This repository shows several key trade-offs to consider while using Docker and Kubernetes with Java/Jakarta EE applications.
 The repository hosts the demos for [this](abstract.md) talk or [this](lab-abstract.md) lab (if you are utilizing the lab, please do look through the [lab instructions](lab-instructions.md)).
 A video for the talk is [here](https://www.youtube.com/watch?v=x-tAP4YZCcY).

-The basic Java EE application used throughout is in the [javaee](/javaee) folder.
+The basic Jakarta EE application used throughout is in the [jakartaee](/jakartaee) folder.

 Factors demostrated include: